Macro and Micro Nutrients to Maintain Health

 How much Zinc should I take?

 I recommend getting your serum levels of zinc tested so you know your levels.
 Maintaining a balance of zinc/cooper is critical.
-If you do not have access to testing, 20-60 mg of zinc daily is my general recommendation.

 The influence of iron on the immune system has long been understood.
 Iron is fundamental not only for proper development of the immune system, but also for proper maintenance.
 A deficiency in iron creates an inability to mount an appropriate immune response, and it is needed for immune cell proliferation and maturation.